 Spoil your furry best friend with a Sourdough Dog Cake packed with healthy ingredients and no added sugar or salt.
-This dog-friendly cake is completely egg-free and the perfect way to celebrate your dog's birthday, gotcha day or any day as an extra special healthy treat.
+This cake is the best sourdough discard dog treat, completely egg-free and the perfect way to celebrate your dog's birthday, gotcha day or any day as an extra special healthy treat.

 Our dog Geordie is celebrating his first birthday!
 He’s very food motivated so I knew he would love a special dog cake.
 Geordie is such a sweet dog who has brought so much joy to our home so I had to spoil him with a homemade dog cake for his special day.